Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 Animals (2019)

-Alia Shawkat (Arrested Improvement) and Holliday Grainger (The Seize) star on this comedy-drama about two ladies who discover themselves at a crossroads.
-Aspiring novelist Laura (Grainger) feels it might be time for them to let go of their rowdy life-style, whereas Tyler (Shawkat) isn’t prepared to ditch the drink, medication and informal intercourse.
-Led by two sturdy central performances, Animals is a humorous and insightful take a look at the complexities of friendship.
+Alia Shawkat (Arrested Growth) and Holliday Grainger (The Seize) star on this comedy-drama about two ladies who discover themselves at a crossroads.
+Aspiring novelist Laura (Grainger) feels it could be time for them to let go of their rowdy way of life, whereas Tyler (Shawkat) isn’t prepared to ditch the drink, medication and informal intercourse.
+Led by two robust central performances, Animals is a humorous and insightful take a look at the complexities of friendship.
 Watch Animals on Amazon Prime Video

 Learn our full Animals evaluate